IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/ifc_concepts/geometry_and_representations.rst

 - Mesh-like: Facetations, tessellations, triangulations, or planar breps.
 - Solid modeling: CSGs, swept solids, extrusions, lofts, etc.

-In BlenderBIM, you can create simple mesh geometries (like a cube) and assign them to IFC elements.
+In Bonsai, you can create simple mesh geometries (like a cube) and assign them to IFC elements.
 However, for more complex elements like walls, slabs, or columns, other representation types are more appropriate.

 Parametric Materials